lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Read/Write Network Shared Variables Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This tool allows reading and writing data from network shared variables to other simulators and back using a TCP based custom protocol.
+This tool allows reading and writing data from network shared variables to other simulators and uses a TCP based custom protocol.
 The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/readvariables

 Follow next steps to deploy this software: